If you want to call an API using PHP, wouldn't file_get_contents be fine?

 table of contents

-It's a useful method because it allows you to write file opening processes succinctly, but this method can also be used as a simple web access tool in addition to reading files.
+It's a very useful method because it allows you to write file opening code concisely, but this method can also be used as a simple web access tool.

-Today, I'd like to investigate the limits of its usefulness.
+Today, I'd like to investigate the limits of how far this can be used.

 file_get_contents basics